Flight Ops HQ

 Why part 135 matters

 Charter flights operate under Part 135, which holds them to stricter standards than private, non commercial flying.
-Confirming a flight is operated this way is a foundation of charter safety.
+The certificate holder on your invoice is the operator—not the broker's brand.
+A quote that will not name the holder is not ready for deposit.

 Cost